marlago/website/content/experiments/How many languages.rst

 Believe it or not, very little is known about this question.
 And researchers disagree.
 Some researchers think that only a person’s NATIVE language affects newly-learned languages: after all, your native language is the one that you have learned first, that you have internalized the most and that you have known for longer.
 So maybe your native language is the one that you rely on for learning a new language.

 But there are also researchers who believe the opposite: that when learning a new language, you are only going to rely on the FOREIGN languages that you have learned before.
-People might only rely on their foreign language(s), because they are the ones that they are explicitly aware of so people associate them with the process of language learning.
+People might only rely on their foreign language(s) because they learned them explicitly and are aware of their grammar, thus associating them with the process of language learning.
 In your mind, your newly-learned language and a previously learned foreign language might be the most similar, precisely because they are both *foreign* to you.

 And finally, there are researchers who think that you just rely on whichever language you perceive as most SIMILAR to your newly-learned language.
 This also makes sense.
 Say, for example, that you know both Spanish and Chinese, and that you are learning English: this theory says that you will probably transfer Spanish to the learning of English, as there are many similarities between Spanish and English (starting with their alphabets!), regardless of whether Spanish is your native or your foreign language.
 So, there is a lot of debate about which of the previous languages of a multilingual person affect a new language, and whether some previous languages matter more than others.
 You probably have your own intuitions about these questions.
 Anna and me did too.
 But being language researchers, we needed data to test them.